- You earn interest on your entire account balance. You will be paid 2.00% annual percentage yield (APY) on the entire balance.

 - You can use any ATM in the world, for free.
 Aspiration will not charge you an ATM fee.
 Even better, the account offers unlimited reimbursement of ATM fees charged by other banks within the U.S. and even overseas.

 - The monthly fee can be $0.
 You decide how much you pay each month, and you can set that fee at $0.
 (We explain this rather bizarre pricing strategy below).

-The 1.00% interest rate is one of the best checking account rates in the country.
-If you move both your checking account and savings account into a Aspiration Summit Account, you would be able to earn a high interest rate on your money while avoiding the risk of overdraft and enjoying the convenience of only having one account.
+The 2.00% APY has one of the highest rates in the country.
+If you move both your checking account and savings account into an Aspiration Account, you would be able to earn a high interest rate on your money while avoiding the risk of overdraft and enjoying the convenience of only having one account.

 Aspiration is a fairly new financial services company that aims to be “the investment firm for the middle class.”
 In this video (that could pass for a parody if you didn’t realize they were serious), the company proclaims that it is possible to be a “capitalist with a conscience.”
 Lofty goals are behind the company and the products they have designed.
 The CEO (Andrei Cherny) was a former Clinton White House aide, and with Aspiration he is trying to take action and create a new type of financial services firm that lives up to his ideals.